tessel/hardware/servo-pca9685-hacks.md

 Play around with the console to try out different values.
 Work your way slowly outwards to minimize the risk of damaging the servo by stalling out, drawing too much current, and frying something.
 Your servo is stalling if you can hear it trying to move but failing to.
 This happens when the servo is under heavy load ("working really hard"), and will happen when the servo runs into its built-in mechanical stops at the limits of its range of motion.
 When it happens, you should be able to hear the motor inside the servo struggling.

-For reference, I found that this particular servo had lower and upper limits of 0.0275 (2.75%) and 0.1225 (12.25%), which allowed it to move through its ful range of motion:
+For reference, I found that this particular servo had lower and upper limits of 0.0275 (2.75%) and 0.1225 (12.25%), which allowed it to move through its full range of motion:

 ![servo at one extreme](https://s3.amazonaws.com/technicalmachine-assets/doc+pictures/servo-module-tutorial/servo-low.jpg)